eed3si9n/herding-cats/docs/01/h.md

 > `Num` is a numeric typeclass.
 Its members have the property of being able to act like numbers.

-I could not find Cats equivalent for this typeclass, but [spire][spire] defines `Numeric`.
+I could not find Cats' equivalent for this typeclass, but [spire][spire] defines `Numeric`.
 Cats doesn't define `Bounds` either.

 So far we've seen some of typeclasses that are *not* defined in Cats.